 - Applicants should have completed their last degree no longer than 6 years before the application deadline.

 - If you are a German national, you must have been residing in the US/Canada for 6 continuous years at the time of the application deadline.
 Please call our office to make sure you are eligible.

-- Payments towards health, accident and personal liability insurance
+- Payments towards health, accident and personal liability insurance cover

-- Travel allowance, unless these expenses are covered by the home country or another source of funding
+- Travel allowances for up to three outward and return journeys unless these expenses are covered by the home country or another source.

 - One-time research allowance

 - Travel and accommodation expenses according to the German Federal Travel Expenses Law for supervising university teachers for one trip of up to 10 days

 – to your home university to take part in final examinations.

 Please indicate the trips in the works and time schedule submitted with the application.